angu-software/swift-simple-snapshot-testing/Worklog.md

 ## In Progress

-- [ ] store diff image in repo

 ## Backlog

 - [ ] snapshot name from test function with parameters
 - [ ] Image (snapshot) renderer type that can handle different platforms (iOS, MacOS, ...)
-- [ ] Config to define stored/compared image format
-- [ ] take scale from filename when loading ref image

 ### PublicAPI Acceptance tests